Seabee: The "Seabee" and Unit insignias

 On 1 March 1942 the RADM Moreell recommended that an insignia be created to promote esprit de corps in the new CBs to ID their equipment as the Air corps did to ID squadrons.
 It was not intended for uniforms.
 Frank J. Iafrate, a civilian file clerk at Quonset Point Advance Naval Base, Davisville, Rhode Island, who created the original "Disney Style" Seabee.
-In early 1942 his design was sent to RADM Moreell who made a single request.
-That the Seabee being set inside a letter Q, for Quonset Point, be changed to a hawser rope and it would be officially adopted.
+In early 1942 his design was sent to RADM Moreell who made a single request: that the Seabee being set inside a letter Q, for Quonset Point, be changed to a hawser rope and it would be officially adopted.

 The Seabees had a second Logo.
 It was of a shirtless constructionman holding a sledge hammer with a rifle strapped across his back standing upon the words "Construimus Batuimus USN".
 The figure was on a shield with a blue field across the top and vertical red and white stripes.
 A small CEC logo is left of the figure and a small anchor is to the right.
 This logo was incorporated into many CB Unit insignias.

 During World War II, artists working for Disney Insignia Department designed logos for about ten Seabee units including the: 60th NCB, 78th NCB 112th NCB, and the 133rd NCB.
 There are two Disney published Seabee logos that are not identified with any unit.

-The end of World War II brought the decommissioning of nearly all of the CBs.
-They had been in existence less than four years when this happened and the Navy had not created a Historical Branch or Archive for the NCF.
-So, there was no central archive for Seabee history.
-As time passed, first with Korea and then Vietnam, Construction Battalions were reactivated with the units having no idea what the World War II insignia had been so they made new ones.